ericstrobl/SV/README.md

 # Introduction

 This is the R code repository for the Supervised Varimax (SV) algorithm.
 Treatments tend to diffusely affect many items of a clinical rating scale with large amounts of noise.
-SV thus takes the individual items of a rating scale and compresses them into a few (e.g., 2-5) factors that maximally differentiate the treatments.
+SV thus takes the individual items of a rating scale and compresses them into a few (e.g., 2-5) factors that maximally differentiate between the treatments using randomized clinical trial data.
 The algorithm specifically performs a Varimax rotation on the matrix of causal effects from treatment to factors so that the causal effects are sparse and different.

 # Installation